shocnt/se-201-training-20191129/README.md

 This part is Calm201/Karbon201 hands-on in APJ Calm &amp; Karbon 201 training

 ## How to use
-### Log-on workspace VM
+### Log-on kubectl VM
 ```
-Login or ssh into your workspace VM
+Login or ssh into your kubectl VM
 ```

 ### Clone training materials from github